 Kyolic Heart Disease Research

-The company that makes Kyolic says there are over 100 studies published on the product.
-Because that is far more than most supplements have, I won’t try to list them all here (you’re welcome) but rather, try to give you a sample of the research that pertains to heart disease.
+The company that makes Kyolic says there are over 100 studies published on their product.
+Because this is far more than most supplements have, I won’t try to list them all here (you’re welcome!).
+For now, let's just look at some of heart disease research.

-For this review, I’m going to look specifically at the evidence for Kyolic age garlic extract (AGE) helping heart disease.
+For this review, I’m going to specifically look at the evidence for Kyolic heart disease research.
 I’ll do this for two reasons:

 - Heart disease is the number 1 killer of everybody.
 Most people reading this already have some degree of clogging of their arteries.

-Basically, this says that after not taking AGE any longer, they rebounded to what they normally were before taking Kyolic.
+Basically, this says that after not taking AGE any longer, the people rebounded to where they normally were before taking Kyolic.

-In 2006, age garlic extract was shown to reduce homocysteine levels in rats by 30%.
+Age garlic extract was shown to reduce homocysteine levels in rats by 30%.
 In this study, AGE was given to rats who were put on a folate-deficient diet.
-Lack of folate is well known to raise homocysteine (a compound which can increase the risk for heart disease).
-So, even without folic acid, AGE was able to reduce homocysteine levels.
+Lack of folate is well known to raise homocysteine (a compound that can increase the risk of heart disease).
+Even without folic acid, AGE was able to reduce homocysteine levels.

-When sugar combines with protein or fat, it can form compounds called Advanced Glycation Endproducts.
+When sugar combines with protein or fat, it forms Advanced Glycation End-products.
 These molecules can increase free radicals and stiffen collagen and elastin proteins which are used all over the body -including blood vessels.
-As such, advanced glycation endproducts might contribute to hardening of the arteries and thus, heart disease.
+As such, advanced glycation end-products might contribute to the hardening of the arteries and thus, heart disease.

 After 1 year, coronary calcium levels were significantly lower in the garlic group.
 Those taking AGE also showed: